The Tory leadership candidates’ voting records from Brexit to LGBT rights

 LGBT rights

-Rishi Sunak hasn't been an MP long enough to be present for any significant votes on LGBT rights; he was absent for a vote permitting same-sex marriage in Northern Ireland.
+Mr Sunak has not been an MP long enough to be present for any significant votes on LGBT rights.
+He was absent for a vote permitting same-sex marriage in Northern Ireland.

 Social security

-The website TheyWorkFor you says Rishi Sunak has “consistently voted for a reduction in spending on welfare benefits” with 23 votes for and 0 against.
+The website TheyWorkFor you says Mr Sunak has “consistently voted for a reduction in spending on welfare benefits” with 23 votes for and zero against.

 Tax